togatoga/resume/README.md

 ### Knowledge about SAT Solver
 My research was the acceleration and parallelization of SAT Solver.
 I have good knowledge about SAT Solver algorithm and implementation.
-I parallelized minisat(https://github.com/niklasso/minisat) by Message Passing Interface and also reimplemented minisat for the competitive programming.
+I parallelized minisat(https://github.com/niklasso/minisat) by Message Passing Interface and also re-implemented minisat for the competitive programming.
 I listed my SAT Solver codes in Projects, you can see it.

 ### Competitive Programming